4 Functions

 teak_diameter

 The numbers generated above will be different from that which you will produce and may never get the exact thing.
 This is because they are random numbers.
 The beauty of R is its reproducibility.
-Using set.seed() captures a specific number, a pseudorandom number and makes your work replicatable.
+Using the function set.seed(), you can capture or get a snapshot of specific number random numbers, a pseudorandom number which makes your work replicable.
 Given that the seed number is the same, whatever pseudorandom numbers are produce can be replicated by another person.

 set.seed(123)